Functional calculus

 In mathematics, a functional calculus is a theory allowing one to apply mathematical functions to mathematical operators.
 It is now a branch (more accurately, several related areas) of the field of functional analysis, connected with spectral theory.
-(Historically, the term was also used synonymously with calculus of variations; this usage is obsolete, except for functional derivative.
-Sometimes it is used in relation to types of functional equations, or in logic for systems of predicate calculus.)
+Historically, the term was synonymous with the calculus of variations; the latter term remains in extensive use in physics and engineering texts, whereas functional calculus develops the subject further with more mathematically careful, formal, abstract and precise articulations.
+The older usage is still visible in the functional derivative, which is often called the variational derivative.